bitboss-ca/freebsd-arm-tools/README.md

 		-b No build, just create image from previously-built source -g GPU Mem Size in MB, must be 32,64,128 (?)
 		-h This help
+		-k Kernel configuration to use (default RPI-B)
+		-K Do not build the kernel, use previously-built
 		-m Email address to notify
 		-M Enable MALLOC_PRODUCTION
 		-p Install the ports tree